keghub/unit-testing-csharp/docs/Fixture.md

 A `Fixture` uses a graph of `ISpecimenBuilder`s to serve requests to create auto-generated values (also known as Specimens or [Anonymous Variables](http://blogs.msdn.com/b/ploeh/archive/2008/11/17/anonymous-variables.aspx)).

 Developers can use its parameterless constructor to obtain an instance based on the default configuration.
-This configuration includes the wiring for the different parts of the framework and configurations for the most common types of the BCL.
+This configuration includes the wiring for the different parts of the framework and configurations for the most common types of the [Base Class Library](https://docs.microsoft.com/en-us/dotnet/standard/framework-libraries#base-class-libraries).

 ## The `IFixture` interface